jaimegpm/jaimegpm/README.md

 ## About

-Backend developer focused on building robust APIs and scalable web applications.
+Full-stack developer building web applications end-to-end, from frontend to backend.
-Experience working with Java and modern frontend technologies, applying clean architecture principles and best practices.
+Experience with Java and React, focused on clean code, well-structured APIs and maintainable systems.

 ---